matwilso/boxLCD/README.md

 environments and an API for defining and rendering custom environments.

-The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments.
+The aim of this project is to accelerate progress in [learned simulator](https://matwilso.github.io/learned-sims/) and world model research, by providing a simple testbed for learning predictive dynamics models of physics environments and using those to solve tasks.
 Eventually we care about predictive models that are trained on real world data and that help robots act in the real world.
 However, we believe these is a lot of fundamental research to do before we can realize that [full vision](https://matwilso.github.io/robot-future/), and that small scale testbeds are very useful for making progress.

 boxLCD is meant to vary from extremely simple environments with low resolution, binarized rendering, and low frames per second (FPS) / frequency (Hz) for getting started, to increasingly complicated environments that push the capabilities of current methods more.
-You can think of it kind of like a video game skill tree, which starts with the challenge of predicting video of simple physics environments and expands outwards from there in several directions.
+I imagine it kind of like a video game skill tree, which starts with learning models for simple physics environments and expands outwards from there in several directions.
 For more of the reasoning behind it and future plans, see the [Roadmap](#roadmap-).

 <!--